-All three territorial authorities provide kerbside recycling for urban households, in some cases extending into nearby rural areas.
-The amount of recyclable material disposed of via kerbside collections has increased significantly over time.
-In NPDC, recyclables now represent 17% of all kerbside waste collected, while in STDC recyclables represent 50% (when taking green waste into account).
+All three territorial authorities provide kerbside recycling for urban households.
+The amount of recyclable materials disposed of via kerbside collections has increased significantly over time.
+In NPDC, recyclables now represent 23% of all kerbside waste collected, while in STDC recyclables represent 38% and SDC 35%.

 Notwithstanding the above, there are further opportunities to improve on recycling.
-For example, easily recyclable materials such as paper, plastics, green waste, metals and glass still make up 27.3% of total waste disposed of to the Colson Road Landfill.
-If other recyclable material such as kitchen waste, textiles and untreated timber are considered, potentially recyclable materials make up approximately 52% of total waste still disposed of to the Colson Road Landfill.
+For example, easily recyclable materials such as paper, plastics, green waste, metals and glass make up 27.3%10 of total waste disposed of to the Colson Road Landfill.
+If other recyclable materials such as kitchen waste, textiles and untreated timber are considered, potentially recyclable materials make up approximately 52% of total waste still disposed of to the Colson Road Landfill.